briankingery/Peninsula-Parcel-Update/README.md

 # Peninsula-Parcel-Update
-This repository is a collection of python scripts used to update the Waterworks Department Parcel feature class.
-Each month the main layer needs to be updated.
-To do that, each municipality's parcel records need to be merged together to match Waterworks' current schema.
+This repository is used to update the Waterworks Department Parcel feature class each month.
+To do that, each municipality's parcel records need to be merged together and then processed to match Waterworks' current schema.